 Tornadoes don’t hop, jump or skip.
 They can retreat back up into the clouds and spawn again sometime later.
-They can carve a path through a neighborhood that spares some houses and demolishes others, leaving the impression the tornado skipped houses.
+They can carve a path through a neighborhood that spares some houses and demolishes others.
+This leaves the impression the tornado skipped houses.
 While it’s true a tornado can completely destroy one house and minimally damage another right next to it, the reason has nothing to do with jumping or skipping.

 Even though a tornado can be a hundred yards or greater in width, these smaller vortexes may only be a couple dozen feet in diameter and follow one another, often referred to as “training”.
 The winds in the vortexes can easily spin in excess of 200 mph and are actually responsible for a majority of a tornado’s destruction.

-So as the tornado moves into a neighborhood, almost all the houses will suffer some damage from flying debris and the surrounding winds, but those that get hit by a vortexes will suffer far greater damage compared to those which didn’t.
-That means one house may be totally destroyed while the house across the street may still be standing and have considerably less damage.
+As the tornado moves into a neighborhood, almost all the houses will suffer some damage from flying debris and the surrounding winds.
+However, those that get hit by a vortexes will suffer far greater damage.
+That means one house may be totally destroyed while the house across the street may have considerably less damage.
 This is the main reason why it looks like a tornado may skip over one house while completely destroying the one right next to it.

 Because of the above reasons, damage reports vary for the same tornado event which make classifying the tornado on the Fujita Scale (the F-Scale) difficult.
 A new enhanced F-Scale will be implemented starting February 1st, 2007 to address this problem and make tornado reporting more accurate.